ykkim-temaat/esp32_ps_pwm/components/ps_pwm/README.md

 This depends on the ESP-IDF SDK source files.

- * Tested up to ESP-IDF version 4.3-beta3
- * Currently not working with IDF v4.4 master branch, which is under work
+ * Currently will be working with IDF v4.4 master branch.
+You can change the tags with git checkout.
+ * Tested up to ESP-IDF version 4.3-beta3 on v1.0.0 tag
+ * Tested up to ESP-IDF version 4.4.7 on v1.1.0 tag
  * Not compatible with ESP32-S2 as that chip has no MCPWM hardware module

  ## See example in examples subfolder